-The Royal Conservatoire of Scotland (formerly known at that time as the Royal Scottish Academy of Music and Drama) was the first conservatoire in the UK to introduce the vocal technique of Nadine George into its voice curriculum over twenty years ago.
+The Royal Conservatoire of Scotland was the first conservatoire in the UK to introduce the vocal practice of Nadine George into its voice curriculum over twenty years ago.
 When we established our Centre for Voice in Performance in 2006, this voice work became the central approach to voice studies in the School of Drama.

 Voice is a central component of all performance programmes and students are provided with a thorough theoretical and practical grounding in every aspect of voice and text work.
 Whether those texts are conventionally written or found or devised, whether poetry, prose or drama, whether classical or the latest in new writing – the challenge of investigating them physically and imaginatively in order to communicate them to others demands everything of the speaker.